Hiking and trail running often make use of the same trails. They also compete with each other for our time each year.

 Even if you never intend to do a long road run, trail running can still translate to faster 5k runs.

 Hikers don’t experience this benefit.
 Although hiking will make you fit, it won’t work the same muscles in the same way that running does.
 It won’t give you a runner’s lungs or a runner’s heart either.
-To get these, you just have to run.
+To get these benefits, you just have to run.

 Why You Might Want to Do Both